crowsonkb/deep_dream/README.md

   PYTHON_LIB := /usr/lib
   PYTHON_LIBRARIES := boost_python-py35 python3.5m
   ```
-- numpy was installed using pip3.5 into system dist-packages.
 - I used openblas in this configuration.
 MKL is probably faster in CPU mode.

 ### OS X (Tested on El Capitan 10.11)